RimaSaha05/Non-Profit-Donor-and-Donation-Tracking-System/README.md

 - Real-Time Payment Updates: Tracks payment statuses and balances for better financial transparency.<br>

 # Documentation
-For a detailed description of the project, including objectives, key features, and testing, refer to the project documentation: https://docs.google.com/document/d/10XTApKObe-MPUip_uKsM2d3e8YOd5bG6-rbSQIpXgME/edit?tab=t.0
+For a detailed description of the project, including objectives, key features, and testing, refer to the project documentation: [[Project Documentation]](https://docs.google.com/document/d/10XTApKObe-MPUip_uKsM2d3e8YOd5bG6-rbSQIpXgME/edit?tab=t.0)

 # Video Link
-For a detailed demonstration video click here:
+For a detailed demonstration video click here: https://youtu.be/XZVCHNNc8jM

 Feel free to explore the project and contribute if you'd like to enhance its features or improve the functionality!